Pete Carroll: Arrival of Russell Wilson and the Legion of Boom, Super Bowl XLVIII victory, and second consecutive NFC Championship: 2012–2014

-2015 season

-The 2015 offseason was one full of criticism for Carroll, Wilson, and offensive coordinator Darrell Bevell after the ending of Super Bowl XLIX.
-However, Carroll was praised by much of the national media for how he handled the adversity following the game.
+Additional playoff wins and end of the Legion of Boom: 2015–2017

 The Seahawks began the 2015 season by blowing fourth quarter leads to the St. Louis Rams, Green Bay Packers, Cincinnati Bengals, Carolina Panthers, and Arizona Cardinals.
-After losing at home on Sunday Night Football to the division leading Cardinals, Seattle sat at 4–5.
-However, Carroll rejuvenated his team enough to win their next five games, putting the Seahawks at 9–5 and clinching a playoff berth.
+After losing at home on NBC Sunday Night Football to the division leading Cardinals, Seattle sat at 4–5.
+The Seahawks then won their next five games, putting them at 9–5 and clinching a playoff berth.
 Russell Wilson became the first quarterback to throw 19 or more touchdown passes without any interceptions over five or more wins.
-The Seahawks ended the regular season with a revengeful win against Arizona, beating the NFC West champions 36–6 on the road.
+The Seahawks ended the regular season with a revengeful win against the Arizona Cardinals, beating the NFC West champions 36–6 on the road.
 Seattle entered the postseason as the #6 seed, winning its Wild Card Round against the Minnesota Vikings after Vikings kicker Blair Walsh missed a 27-yard field goal for a final score of 10–9.
-The Seahawks would later fall to the Carolina Panthers in the Divisional Round 31–24, after being down 31–0 at the half, and as a result, the Seahawks would not reach a third consecutive Super Bowl appearance.
+The Seahawks later fell to the Carolina Panthers in the Divisional Round 31–24, after being down 31–0 at the half, and as a result, the Seahawks did not reach a third consecutive Super Bowl.

-2016 season

 On July 25, 2016, Carroll signed a three-year contract extension with the Seahawks that would keep him in Seattle through the 2019 season.
 Carroll's Seahawks once again had high expectations leading into the 2016 season, but injuries to key players on both sides of the ball eventually became too much to overcome.
 The Seahawks were able to start the season with a 4–1 record, despite Russell Wilson playing with a hurt ankle sustained in the season opener against the Miami Dolphins.
 In Week 10, the Seahawks travelled to New England to play the Patriots for the first time since the Super Bowl XLIX loss, and came away with a 31–24 victory to push the Seahawks to 6–2–1.
 Carroll notched his 100th regular-season win the following week against the Philadelphia Eagles.
 The Seahawks clinched the NFC West in Week 15, following a 24–3 victory over the Los Angeles Rams.
 It was Carroll's fourth NFC West division title in his seven seasons with the team, and sixth playoff appearance.
-In the Wild Card Round, the Seahawks dominated the Detroit Lions in a 26-6 victory.
+In the Wild Card Round, the Seahawks dominated the Detroit Lions in a 26–6 victory.
 The victory extended Seattle's playoff home game win streak to 10 consecutive wins, 6 of which have come under Carroll.
 The Seahawks were eliminated in the Divisional Round for the second straight year in 2016, losing 36–20 to the Atlanta Falcons.
 In his season-ending press conference, Carroll revealed that cornerback Richard Sherman had been playing with a "significant" MCL injury, which attracted attention because Sherman had not been listed on the injury report throughout the season.